 Pack overnighters are "pack-organized overnight events involving more than one family from a single pack, focused on age-appropriate Cub Scout activities and conducted at council-approved locations.
 If nonmembers (siblings) participate, the event must be structured accordingly to accommodate them.
 BSA health and safety and youth protection policies apply.
 In most cases, each youth member will be under the supervision of a parent or guardian.
 In all cases, each youth participant is responsible to a specific adult."
 (Source)

 Just as young people grow, learn and mature in a continuing progression of experience so, too, do the camping and outdoor programs of the BSA.
 The BSA offers a continuum of experiences based on the age, interest and ability level of youth, and also offers recognition awards for all levels of Scouting outdoor Adventures.
 The Adventure Plan (TAP) is a tool to guide unit leaders through all stages of adventure planning.
 Adherence to the BSA's policies found in the Guide to Safe Scouting, Youth Protection Guidelines, and Scouting Safely are required.
-In addition, careful program planning will assure a positive experience for your pack, the Cub Scout and their family.
+In addition, careful program planning will assure a positive experience for Cub Scouts and their family.

 Bovay Scout Ranch

 Enjoy all the wonder and beauty of the central Texas rolling hills and lakes at Bovay Scout Ranch.
 Bovay has year-round camping program opportunities for pack overnighters and Webelos dens.
 Conveniently located 60 minutes from downtown Houston, Bovay Scout Ranch can be found just three miles south of Navasota on the east side of Highway 6, on County Road 317 (3450 County 317, Navasota, TX 77868).